outdreamer/build-a-cure/invention_differences.md

 				- 'an example of how to format a number so its useful for other operations, such as how formatting a number as (1 + 1) is useful for proving attributes like associativity/transitivity/commutativity'
 				- 'a prime added to a prime can equal an even number'
 				- 'a number type can be formatted as a structure (combination) of units of that type'
+				- 'a proof proving that 1 + 1 = 2 doesnt mean their other properties are equal'
+				- '1 + 1 = 2 can be formatted as unit number type + unit number type = a number of that type'
+				- 'a proof proving that 1 + 1 = 2 doesnt automatically validate other proofs regarding addition of numbers of the same type, such as infinities' (which is a 'false implication' of a proof)
+			- other interface structures are also not identified by current math proving or automated logic tools:
+				- proof error types like 'false implications' & 'false assumptions'

 2. whats the differences between your invention & a 'math function solver tool', where you input a function and it tells you a specific value related to the function, like the function zeros or roots or the limit of a series
 	- that tool is just applying known math functions to solve specific problems, essentially applying a 'rules database' to calculate solutions to known problems solvable with those rules